Dorstenia barteri: Description

 A herb, 60 cm high, with a creeping rooting base.
 Stem erect, somewhat fleshy, subflexuous, pubescent to tomentose in the upper portion, up to 5 cm thick in the lower portion.
 Leaves papery when dry, obovate-elliptic to elliptic, shortly acuminate, narrowing to an obtuse base, margin entire or wavy, 14–18 cm long, 5–8 cm wide, glabrous, paler green beneath; lateral nerves 8–10 on each side, curving upwards and uniting within the margin, prominent beneath; petiole more or less pubescent, about 1.2 cm or less in length.
 Stipules subulate, 5–6 cm or less in length, generally falling before the leaves.
-Inflorescence solitary in the upper leaf-axils; stalk 1.2– 2 cm long, puberulous; receptacle flattened or somewhat convex, orbicular, 2.5–4.5 cm in diameter, including the broad membranous margin (7–10 cm wide), which is prolonged into numerous (about 15) very unequal bract-arms, a few from 1.2– 2 cm long, the remainder short, from 2.5–7.5 cm long.
+Inflorescence solitary in the upper leaf-axils; stalk 1.2– 2 cm long, puberulous; receptacle flattened or somewhat convex, orbicular, 2.5–4.5 cm in diameter, including the broad membranous margin (7–10 cm wide), which is prolonged into numerous (about 15) very unequal bract-arms, a few from 1.2– 2 cm long, the remainder short, from 2.5 to 7.5 cm long.
 Flowers very distinct.
 Male flowers 3-merous, the 3 bluntly rounded perianth-lobes depressed on the surface of the disc.
 Female perianth ring-like, raised above the disc-surface, the deeply 2-fid style projecting from the mouth.
 Endocarp of fruit subglobose, smooth, whitish brown, 4 cm in diameter.